chapter 01

 Jim Verrier surveying the hills above Holden Canyon in the Pajarito Mountains.
 Jim is a researcher and the Nursery Director of the Tucson based non-profit native plant nursery Desert Survivors, where he manages cultivation of native species for conservation and urban landscaping.

-Myriopteris lindheimeri (fairy swords, hierba de la pena) in the Pajarito Mountains.
+Fairy swords (Myriopteris lindheimeri) in the Pajarito Mountains.
 This diminutive fern can form dense clonal colonies on shaded slopes.

 Myles Traphagen Borderlands Program Coordinator for Wildlands Network

-It’s where everything’s converging, it’s the place where the jaguar and the black bear share the same trail, and you go further north and that ends, and you go further south, and that kinda ends but right where we’re at, right here, is where you see something happening.
+It’s where everything’s converging, it’s the place where the jaguar and the black bear share the same trail, and you go further north and that ends, and you go further south, and that kinda ends but right where we’re at - right here - is where you see something happening.

-Chiltepin is the port of entry, or the gateway drug to get people excited about the whole area.
-It's possibly...the northernmost wild Chile population that we know of in North America.
+"Chiltepin is the port of entry, or the gateway drug to get people excited about the whole area.
+It's possibly...the northernmost wild Chile population that we know of in North America."

 Gary Nabhan Ecologist and Ethnobotanist